JustinPaoletta/my_portfolio/docs/ENV.md

 ### How Validation Works

-When you start the app, the `env.ts` file validates all environment variables:
+When you start the app or run tests, the `env.ts` file validates all environment variables at module load time:

 ```typescript
 import { env } from '@/config/env';